MrMcCrab/JustDoIT-App/README.md

 Go to Github releases and download the fix for "node_modules", follow the instructions offered there.

+<b>Team JustDoIT</b>

-Sampsa Kares, Petteri Vaskin, Asko Mikkola, Mikael-Haapa-aho, Juuso Heinonen
+Sampsa Kares, Petteri Vaskin, Asko Mikkola, Mikael Haapa-aho, Juuso Heinonen